webplatform/docs-wpd/Community/Meetings/General/index.md

 *** "Goals > Saves a Page" path makes no sense (what is this, some kind of mangled translation?)
 *** What the heck is a "conversion?"
 *** (I mean, really, sometimes this open-source stuff is incorrigible!)
+* Doc Sprint, New York in December
+** Pro: New York, baby!
+** Con: We're not ready yet; let's get JavaScript imported and scoped first

 ==Agenda 2013-10-04==